 Whether you're a first-time buyer or otherwise, if you're looking to get a mortgage, the very first thing you need to do is get up-to-speed with the Central Bank’s mortgage lending rules.
 In short these rules dictate how much money you're allowed to borrow in relation to your income and how much money you need to provide upfront for a deposit.

 There are two main rules that you need to be aware of:

 The Central Bank's rules limit the maximum amount someone can borrow.
 This is four times your gross annual income if you're a first-time buyer and 3.5 times your gross annual income if you're a second-time or subsequent buyer.
-The same rules apply regardless of how much they earn.
+The same rules apply regardless of how much you earn.

 So let's say, for example, that you're on a salary of €50,000 a year.
 This means you're allowed borrow a maximum of €200,000 under the Central Bank's rules if you're a first-time buyer.
 If you’re buying with a partner who also earns €50,000, that amount doubles to €400,000.

 The second major mortgage lending rule relates to the loan-to-value ratio that lenders are required to observe.
 This refers to the percentage of the property’s value that you can borrow and how much of it you must pay for upfront in the form of a deposit.

 First-time buyers and second-time or subsequent buyers are allowed a maximum loan-to-value of 90%, meaning you're required to provide a deposit of at least 10% upfront for any property.

 Let's say, for example, that you're a first-time buyer and you want to buy a house for €300,000.
 The rule means you'll need a minimum deposit of €30,000 before you can be lent the remaining €270,000.